-The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2019.
-The nature and the impact of each new standard and amendment that has a material effect on the Company is described below:
+The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2020.
+Apart from the nature and impact of the new standard and amendment is described below, the remaining new standards and amendments had no material impact on the Company.